Magic Carpet Journals

 Mario waiting for breakfast.
 Photo by Julie Bergeron

 The two World Wars created notable events at the hotel.
 During the First World War the place was turned into a hospital for the duration of the war.
 After the war the antiques were taken out of storage and it was back to business.
 During World War Two, the famous Cairo Big Three Conference of 1943 was held in Mena House, with President Franklin Roosevelt, Prime Minister Winston Churchill and Generalissimo Chiang Kai Shek all in attendance.
-Also attending that conference, with her husband, was Madame Chiang Kai Chek, who acted as his interpreter and secretary.
+Also attending that conference, with her husband, was Madame Chiang Kai Shek, who acted as his interpreter and secretary.
 Madame Chiang spoke fluent English, as she was educated in the United States.

 In 1979, another notable historic event took place when President Jimmy Carter of the United States and Prime Minister Menachan Began of Israel, met with President Anwar Sadat of Egypt at Mena House.
 This meeting preceded the Camp David Accord when the three met in the USA.